HwWobbe/Wip-Main/README.md

           - TwLinks may be a step towards security since the linkages could only be easily available via Tw or Dg: ( Di: ) bookmarks
 - Df will propose a direct API link for Cc
     - This will effectively Fork the dataflows and will increase the need for Automated procedures to be launched in each of the environments.
-      - at the very least, this wafrrants some experimentation
+      - at the very least, this warrants some experimentation
       -   start defining the Evaluation critirea